TDM — Table Implementation

 Load Flow

-• The load flow gets a list of input parameters from the TDM execution processes and returns the number of loaded records.
-Duplicate the LoadTableByQuery flow (located in the TDM_TableLevel LU) to get the load flow template and customize the load logic.
+• The load flow receives a list of input parameters from the TDM execution processes and returns the number of loaded records.
+Duplicate the LoadTableByQuery flow (located in the TDM_TableLevel LU) in order to implement the load template and customize the load logic.

-• Note that if you use Fabric 8.1.6 and above, you must manually add the __active_environment input parameter to the DbCommand/DbLoad actors.
-Set this parameter as Const and populate it with any value, e.g., target.
-See an example in the LoadTableByQuery flow.
-This parameter is added as a way to support a direct table's load from environment A to environment B without storing the table in Fabric.
-The __active_environment parameter is needed in order to refresh the environment, update it to the target environment in the load flow, and run the load on the target environment.
+• Note that if you use Fabric V8.1.6 and above, you must manually add the __active_environment input parameter to the DbCommand and/or DbLoad Actors; set this parameter as Const and populate it with any value (e.g., target).
+Adding the __active_environment input parameter enables refreshing the environment, updating it to be the target environment in the load flow, and running the load in the target environment.
+This parameter is already included in the duplicated LoadTableByQuery flow (DbLoad Actor).

 Delete Flow

-• The delete flow gets a list of input parameters from the TDM execution processes and deletes the table before the load.
-Duplicate the DeleteTableByDBCommand flow (located in the TDM_TableLevel LU) to get the delete flow template and to customize the delete logic.
+• The delete flow receives a list of input parameters from the TDM execution processes and deletes the table before the load.
+Duplicate the DeleteTableByDBCommand flow (located in the TDM_TableLevel LU) in order to implement the delete template and customize the delete logic.

 Previous

-TDM enables the user to provision tables in a TDM task.
-To do that, the user can select 1 of the following 2 options:
+TDM enables users to provision tables in a TDM task.
+To do this, users can select one of the following two options:

-1. Business entities and referential data.
-The included tables are related to the task's business entities and are needed in the testing environment.
+1. Business Entities and referential data.
+The included tables are related to the task's Business Entities (BEs) and are required in the testing environment.

-2. Tables - TDM 9.x enables the option to select a list of tables from multiple DBs related to the source environment without any relation to a business entity.
+2. Tables — TDM V9.X provides the option to select a list of tables from multiple DBs that relate to the source environment, without any relation to a Business Entity.

-The user can either store the tables in Fabric for a later use or set the task's retention period to Do not retain in order to load the tables directly to the target environment without saving them to Fabric.
+Users can either store the tables in Fabric for later use or set the task's retention period to Do not retain in order to load the tables directly to the target environment without saving them to Fabric.

-Each table is stored in Fabric, whithin the TDM_TableLevel LU, as a separate LUI.
+Each table is stored in Fabric, within the TDM_TableLevel LU, as a separate LU Instance (LUI).
 Each execution is stored as a separate LUI (a separate data snapshot), as well as creates a separate LUI (snapshot).
-For example: Running 2 executions of a task that extract the Product_Mapping table would create 2 LUIs in the TDM_TableLevel LU in Fabric.
+For example, running two executions of a task to extract the Product_Mapping table would create two LUIs in the TDM_TableLevel LU in Fabric.

 The LUI format is as follows: